“The truth, however, is that Job was suffering for others, that he was, by the grace of God, a martyr… ”

 The Christian world does not yet know the best in life, thought and morality.
 He who sacrifices position and esteem to God’s righteousness, he who will not bow down to the great idol at the sound of sack-but and psaltery, observe where that man is going, try to understand what he has in his mind.
 Expositors

 Those who, under defeat or neglect, remain steadfast in faith, have the secrets we need to know.
 Expositors

 When news of the shots fired at Lexington and Concord on April 19, 1775, reached John Stark in New Hampshire the following day, the 46-year-old farmer and sawmill operator immediately recruited 400 men and marched to Boston.
 The French and Indian War veteran led his regiment into the Battle of Bunker Hill on June 17, 1775, and posted them in a noticeable gap in the patriots’ defense from which they prevented the British from getting around the American line.
 “If the British had gotten into the rear, the patriots would have been routed,” Kelly says, “so Stark saved the day at Bunker Hill.”
 While the patriots ultimately lost the battle, thanks to Stark they inflicted severe casualties on the British. … his exhortation “Live free or die,” was adopted as the New Hampshire state motto in 1945.

 “Nevertheless, to the persecution and tyranny of his cruel ministry we will not tamely submit — appealing to Heaven for the justice of our cause, we determine to die or be free.”

 Independence day has fireworks displays, which we love.

 The original bombings and flashes left some with P.T.S.D.
-Their alarm systems never shut down, their stress hormone levels remain high, their sleep remains deprived.
+Their alarm systems never shut down, their stress hormone levels remained high, their sleep remained deprived.

 In his book about post traumatic stress, Bessel Van Der Kolk, M.D. notifies us: